WordPress/gutenberg/docs/contributors/env-ubuntu.md

 # How to setup local WordPress environment on Ubuntu

 This article covers setting up the local WordPress development environment using Docker on Ubuntu.
-The docker binaries included in the Ubuntu repositories (19.10 and earlier) do not support the features needed for the WordPress enviornment.
+The docker binaries included in the Ubuntu repositories (19.10 and earlier) do not support the features needed for the WordPress environment.

 If you are using Ubuntu 19.04 or 18.04, you can follow these [directions from Docker to install](https://docs.docker.com/install/linux/docker-ce/ubuntu/).